The Trial-to-paid conversion rate chart reports the percentage of free trials that have converted to active paying

 Some setup is required to begin using this metric.
 Learn how to set up trial-to-paid conversion rate tracking.

 This is calculated by taking all free trials created in a given time interval and calculating the percentage of those that have since become active paying subscribers.
-It is not the number of trials that converted during the time interval. you have long sales cycles, the conversion rate of months that have already passed could still change as customers from that cohort start converting to become paid subscribers.
+It is not the number of trials that converted during the time interval.
+If you have long sales cycles, the conversion rate of months that have already passed could still change as customers from that cohort start converting to become paid subscribers.

-When segmenting by plan, the baseline/denominator for the trial-paid conversion rate chart is always all the trials that were created in the period of the plan.
+When segmenting by plan, the baseline/denominator for the trial-to-paid conversion rate chart is always all the trials that were created in the period of the plan.
 The numerator is the only aspect that’s segmented by the plan filter.
 We are planning to add subscription level filtering at a later time to overcome this limitation.

-If 10 customers started a trial in May 2018 and 5 of these customers became active paying subscribers, the Trial-to-paid conversion rate for May 2018 would be 50%.
+If 10 customers started a trial on May 2020 and 5 of these customers became active paying subscribers, the trial-to-paid conversion rate for May 2020 would be 50%.
 This would be the case even if the trial period itself ended after May.